-- Olive oil & basil paste
+- Olive oil & dairy free pesto

 Preheat the oven to 375.
 Coat brussel sprouts with balsamic vinegar and cover half of a large baking pan.
 Mix sweet potato and onion and cover the other half of the baking pan with them.
 Bake vegetables for 35-40 minutes or until desired texture is achieved – I like to wait until the tops are just a bit crispy.
 When they are almost done, heat coconut oil in a pan on medium to high heat.
 Add scallops and cook until lightly browned.

 Plate vegetables and add slivered almonds, bacon crumbles, and scallops.
 Top with olive oil and dairy free pesto.